IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/1st-conference-on-syndrome-e/SynE1_2015_09_the-coexistence-of-the-good-and-the-evil-in-a-single-brain.md

 ---

-<Youtube yt="iJdtMXRbCDE" caption="The Coexistence of the Good and the Evil in a Single Brain: Phase Transitions in a Non-Linear Dynamical System?" start="false" stop="false"></Youtube>
+<Youtube yt="iJdtMXRbCDE" caption="The Coexistence of the Good and the Evil in a Single Brain: Phase Transitions in a Non-Linear Dynamical System?"></Youtube>